metal-stack/metal-images/README.md

 BUILDKIT_PROGRESS=plain make debian
 ```

 For integration testing the images are started as cloud-hypervisor VMs and basic properties like interfaces to other metal-stack components, kernel parameters, internet accessibility, DNS resolution etc. are checked with [goss](https://github.com/aelsabbahy/goss) in a GitHub action workflow.
-Integration tests are also executed if you build an image locally
+Integration tests are also executed if you build an image locally.

 ### Debugging Image Provisioning